DrugLib.com — Drug Information Portal

 Three cases of subclavian and upper extremity deep venous thrombosis were reported 3 to 7 days after treatment.
 These events may have been related to underlying disease or to the long-term presence of an indwelling catheter, but a contribution to occurrence of the events from Alteplase treatment cannot be ruled out.
 There were no reports of pulmonary emboli.

 There were no gender-related differences observed in the rates of adverse reactions.
-Adverse reactions profiles were similar across age subgroups, but there was insufficient enrollment of pediatric patients to draw any conclusions regarding relative adverse event rates (see PRECAUTIONS, Pediatric Use).
+Adverse reactions profiles were similar across all age subgroups.

 No allergic-type reactions were observed in the trials in patients treated with Alteplase.
 If an anaphylactic reaction occurs, appropriate therapy should be administered.